ProstateBRP/mrigtlbridge/README.md

 Installation
 ------------

+Before install the module, make sure to install the Python-wrapped OpenIGTLink library.
+The code and instruction are available at [the Swig-Python OpenIGTLink repository](https://github.com/tokjun/OpenIGTLink/tree/Swig-Python).

-This package can be installed using `pip`.
-To download the source:
+The rest of the package can be installed using `pip`.
+First, download the source from the git repository using the following command:

 ~~~~
 % git clone https://github.com/ProstateBRP/mrigtlbridge
 % cd mrigtlbridge
 ~~~~

 Then run the `pip` command.
-To install the system:
+To install into the system:

 ~~~~
 % pip install .